monsterxx03/snet/README.md

 # SNET

-It's a solution like: redsocks +  ss + ChinaDNS.
+It's a solution like: (redsocks + ss-local)/ss-redir + ChinaDNS.
 But all in one binary, don't depend on dnsmasq.

 ## Features